electricherd/audiobookfinder/README.md

 It is an inline [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation which can be found [here](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)!
 Rust does a nice job here as well!

 ### Changes
+* working on Actor, Arbiter, Websockets in actix ... passing updates to web ui
+* back to many threads, but synced and working just fine - webui must be able to replace tui at some time
 * fixed up many older problems, yet ready for libp2p migration for communication over net
 * cleaned up yet inactivated parts: former ssh connection, state machine replacement
 * introducing a nice way to sync threads on startup by creating a channel, send its sender to main thread and block own thread until sender is sent back to self controlled receiver.